 A Prospective Study of Overuse Knee Injuries Among Female Athletes With Muscle Imbalances and Structural Abnormalities

-Six articles on PainSci cite Devan 2004: 1.
+Six pages on PainSci cite Devan 2004: 1.
 Massage Therapy for Your Quads 2.
 The Complete Guide to IT Band Syndrome 3.
 The Complete Guide to Patellofemoral Pain Syndrome 4.
 The Causes of Runner's Knee Are Rarely Obvious 5.
 Your Back Is Not Out of Alignment 6.
 Is IT Band Tendinitis Really a Tendinitis?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.